Airport chaos: European travel runs into pandemic cutbacks

 Lina Wiele, 19, said she hadn’t seen quite the same level of chaos at other airports, "not like that, I guess,” before rushing to the fast-track lane.

-Thousands of pilots, cabin crew, baggage handlers and other aviation industry workers were laid off during the pandemic, and now there's not enough of them to cope with the travel rebound.
+Thousands of pilots, cabin crew, baggage handlers and other aviation industry workers were laid off during the pandemic, and now there's not enough to cope with the travel rebound.

 “Some airlines are struggling because I think they were hoping to recover staffing levels quicker than they’ve able to do,” said Willie Walsh, head of the International Air Transport Association.